SmartterHealth/Virtual-Rounding/README.md

 - If a patient goes to the show participants list, they are technically able to invite other users from your directory.
 There is no current workaround for this besides training and patient supervision.
 - If a patient taps/clicks on the doctor's name while in the meeting, they can see Azure AD profile information for that Doctor.
 There is no current workaround for this besides training and patient supervision.
 - This solution is built with cloud only Azure AD Accounts in mind for the Patient Room accounts.
 Any variation from that will have to be coded manually.
+- This solutions relies on familiarity with PowerShell, and may require customization for your specific environment.
+Please fill out [this form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR6mlTNdIzWRKq7zcu5h9FqNUMVoxSU0yS0hCSVhKMkxRREZaVE1IRU8wVy4u) to contact us if you need assistance.

 ## Prerequisites